karlsbeard/OxyGent/claudedocs/PRD_OxyGent_Agent_Skills_System.md

 - ❌ Wrapping tools as skills (they remain separate concepts)
 - ❌ Concurrent skill execution (one active skill at a time)
 - ❌ Visual skill builder UI
+- ❌ Skill awareness for non-ReAct agents (v1.0 only ReActAgent is skill-aware to avoid context bloat)
+- ❌ Sub-agent skill support (explicitly out of scope for v1.0)

 ---